This is how you market EVs in rural Africa

 From the newsletter

-The trip will test the practicality of using EVs for long distance trips in Africa, where charging stations are few and far between.
+• The trip will test the practicality of using EVs for long distance trips on the continent, where charging stations are few and far between.
 It will also show off the technology to rural populations at stops in towns along the way.

-This still falls far short of Africa’s longest EV trip.
-The feat was achieved by Citroën, a French automaker.
+• This still far short of being Africa’s longest EV trip.
 In February, four electric, solar-fitted Citroën Ami cars concluded a historic four-month journey from Morocco to South Africa, covering 16,000 km.

 More details